Home News CityFibre rolling out more full fibre in rural Cambridgeshire

 Bringing Gigabit Speeds to Underserved Areas

-The rollout is part of CityFibre’s ambitious plan to bring full fibre Infrastructure to up to 8 million premises across the country by 2025.
+The rollout is part of CityFibre’s ambitious plan to bring full fibre infrastructure to up to 8 million premises across the country by 2025.
 The company has already made significant progress in urban areas and is now turning its attention to rural communities that have been left behind by the digital divide.

 "We’re thrilled to be expanding our network into these villages," said James Cushing, CityFibre’s City Manager for Cambridgeshire.
 "Residents and businesses in rural areas deserve the same access to high-speed broadband as those in cities, and we’re committed to making that a reality."